-- 2) Skill Sets.
-Our capstone classes also foster a valuable set of skills.
-The following skill sets are acquired by students enrolled in our various capstone courses: - i) Students acquire the ability to construct research bibliographies.
-Students learn how to identify, locate, and use primary sources, and/or how to identify valid, peer-reviewed secondary sources.
-The construction of a bibliography teaches students the vetting of sources, how to utilize search engines on library servers, modes of bibliographic formatting, and how to synthesize a writer's arguments into a succinct abstract. - ii) Students conduct first-hand ethnographic fieldwork.
-In the course of planning for, designing, and conducting ethnographic fieldwork, students: acquire valuable communication skills; learn how to network with consultants, cultivate and build upon trust relationships; learn how to discern and gather empirical information on the ground; gain cultural competency; learn to apply rigorous ethical standards in human subjects research. - iii) Students write in-depth research papers.
+- ii) Students conduct first-hand ethnographic fieldwork.
+In the course of planning for, designing, and conducting ethnographic fieldwork, students acquire valuable communication skills; learn how to network with consultants, cultivate and develop trust relationships; learn how to discern and gather empirical information on the ground; gain cultural competency; learn to apply rigorous ethical standards in human subjects research. - iii) Students write in-depth research papers.
 Students design and conduct research (ethnographic, archival, and library-based) for their research papers.
-They learn the value of outlining and how to build an argument; they acquire the ability to articulate a thesis statement; the they develop a sustained argument; they learn the importance and use of supporting data/examples; and they gain valuable practice in articulating their ideas in succinct prose. - iv) Students write short, critical reviews.
+They learn the value of outlining and how to build an argument; they acquire the ability to articulate a thesis statement; they develop a sustained argument; they learn the importance and use of supporting data/examples; and they gain valuable practice in articulating their ideas in succinct prose. - iv) Students write short, critical reviews.
 Through book reviews, film reviews, or directed review essays, students learn various modes of interpretation, the application of discipline-based theory to primary-source materials.
 They acquire valuable practice in analytical thinking and learn to articulate an informed, balanced, and well-supported critique. - v) Students make formal presentations of their work.
 Through a public presentation of their work (with graded visuals, e.g. PowerPoint/Prezi) to classmates, students learn the value of, and techniques required to generate high-quality visual aids and graphics, and slides with compelling images and succinct prose.
 They gain experience in public speaking, which prepares them for graduate seminars and/or work world presentations.
 Furthermore, as audience members, classmates learn how to listen actively and articulate constructive criticism. - 3) Evaluation by Comparative Rubric: We developed a quantitative rubric to be used when evaluating LAST students' final projects, in order to have a numerical point of comparison across all of our LAST 4003 colloquia.
-This rubric was used for the first time in Spring 2016, in two sections of LAST 4003 (N = 24).
-Each student's work was rated on a 1-to-5 point scale (1 = 10 unsatisfactory; 1 = 10 excellent).
+This rubric was in two sections of LAST 4003/4003H (N = 20).
+Each student's work was rated on a 1-to-5 point scale (1 = 10) unsatisfactory; 1 = 100 excellent.
 Results are as follows. - 1.
 Student demonstrates adequate knowledge of Latin American or Latina/o context relevant to his/her research project.

-- 2. Bibliography construction: ability to select and effectively utilize relevant primary/secondary sources. average score: 4.2 (out of 5.0) - 3.
+- 2. Bibliography construction: ability to select and effectively utilize relevant primary/secondary sources. \average score: 3.6 (out of 5.0) - 3.
 Thesis statement: ability to formulate an identifiable thesis or research question.